Induced current by a magnetic flux in $(1+2)-$dimensional conical spacetime in a Ho{\v{r}}ava-Lifshitz Lorentz-violating scenario: Wightman function

 \section{Wightman function}

-In this section we will analyze the quantum behavior of a massive bosonic charged field in a $(1+2)-$dimensional conical spacetime, considering the presence of a magnetic flux along its top, and the presence of a circular boundary concentric with the flux.
-In this way, we impose that the field obeys the Robin boundary condition on the circle.
-The main objective of this section is to calculate the positive frequency Wightman functions for both regions of the space.
+In this section, we analyze the quantum behavior of a massive charged bosonic field in a $(1+2)$-dimensional conical spacetime, considering the presence of a magnetic flux located at the apex of the cone and a circular boundary concentric with the flux.
+We assume that the field obeys Robin boundary conditions on the circular boundary.
+The main objective of this section is to calculate the positive-frequency Wightman functions for both regions of the space.